yurikoval/omniauth-slack/README.md

 The AuthHash from this gem has the standard components of an `OmniAuth::AuthHash` object, with some additional data added to the `:info` and `:extra` sections.

-If the scopes allow, additional api calls *may* be made to gather additional user and team info, unless the `:skip_info` option is set.
+If the scopes allow, additional api calls *may* be made to gather additional user and team info, unless the `:skip_info => true` is set.

 The `:extra` section contains the parsed data from each of the api calls made during the authorization.
 Also included is a `:raw_info` hash, which in turn contains the raw response object from each of the api calls.